 - The Legend of Zelda: Link's Awakening sticks with a THE END screen (with Marin depending on if you manage to complete the game without dying).
 The DX version adds a thank you message from the developers after the end card, but it hangs on that screen instead.

 - The Legend of Zelda: Ocarina of Time leaves you hanging after the final cutscene with a still image of young Link warning Princess Zelda about Ganon.
-Averted with the 3DS remake which continues onto the remake's separate credits after the aforementioned cutscene, and goes back to the title screen after the THE END screen (and informs the player that the Master Quest mode has been unlocked if it has not been already).
+Averted with the 3DS remake which continues onto the remake's separate credits after the aforementioned cutscene, and goes back to the title screen after the THE END screen.

 - The Legend of Zelda: Majora's Mask does the same thing but with a shot of a tree carving of Link and Skull Kid playing.